Famous-architects-in-turkish-architecture-history

 Sedat Hakki Eldem, a forerunner of modern architecture in Turkey, was born that year, in 1908.
 Eldem, the son of a diplomat, spent his childhood and adolescence in Europe, where he attended elementary school in French and high school in German.
 After moving back to Turkey, he attended the Academy of Fine Arts, where he was able to take classes taught by Vedat Tek and Guilo Mongeri.
 As soon as he finished college, he used his scholarship to travel throughout Europe.
 There, he collaborated with Perret and Poelzig and traveled to numerous cities.
 His architectural style was heavily influenced by his education by both Turkish and European scholars.
 Although art deco, international, and even Le Corbusier influenced his early works, he eventually specialized in Ottoman vernacular architecture.
 Eldem defies easy categorization due to his dynamic and ever-evolving style over the years.
 The Agaoglu House, the Science Faculty at Istanbul University, and the Florya Facilities in Istanbul are just a few of his well-known creations.

-Mongeri, Allaury, and D’Aranco, three Istanbuli architects of the 19th century
+Mongeri, Allaury, and D’Aranco, three Istanbul architects of the 19th century

 Open chat